 • Prepare for YES as the answer, so think if you will really like it before you apply.

 • Make a long and revealing profile, it saves lots of questions.

 • Read the host profile, does it fit you?
-If you mainly hope to care for horses, or work with kids, then we are not the right host for you!
+If you mainly hope to care for horses, be near a city, the ocean or work with kids, then we are not the right host for you!
 Use your intelligence!

 • Sending the same email to 100 hosts is very obvious and a bit rude, and is less productive than sending 5-10 individually-constructed messages.